By Cristina Edwards, Diversity & Inclusion Fellow at

-This summer, NOLS has seen hundreds of students come through the Rocky Mountain campus, with most of those students traveling many miles by plane or car to get to the wilderness.
+This summer, NOLS has seen hundreds of students come through NOLS Rocky Mountain, with most of those students traveling many miles by plane or car to get to the wilderness.
 But the Lander Valley Leadership Expedition was different.
 Two instructors took seven local Lander Valley high schoolers into their own backyard here in the Southern Wind River Range.

 In the small town of Lander, Wyoming, we have one traditional high school for the whole town.
 Lander Valley High School seniors embarked on the second Lander Valley Leadership Expedition (LVLE) at the beginning of this month.
 The expedition is an annual tradition for high school seniors in the Lander Valley High School Senior Mentor Program.
 Their NOLS course is an opportunity for them to prepare for the coming academic year and beyond by putting leadership and communication skills into practice.